 After enabling this function, you can still access all the files in the Google Drive account from all other devices, but you can only access the sync specific folders on a Windows PC with selective sync enabled.
 Next, let's learn2 ways to enable Google Drive selective sync on Windows and Mac.

 Way 1.
-Enable selective sync with Backup & Sync
+Enable selective sync with Drive for desktop

 ☛If you have not installed Drive for desktop on your computer, please follow the steps below.

 Step 1.
 Download the Google Drive for desktop to your computer, install the program and click on Sign in with browser to log in to it.

 ✎Note: If you need to take a Google Photos selective backup, you can select the image and video upload size and check Upload photos and videos to Google Photos.

 ☛If you have installed Drive for desktop on your computer, please follow the steps below.

 Step 1.
 Start Google Drive for desktop, right-click the Google Drive icon on the taskbar, and click Settings > Preferences.

 Way 2.
 Enable selective sync with Google Drive hard drive

 After you log in to the desktop Google Drive for desktop with your Google Drive account, it will create a disk on the computer.
 You can selectively synchronize Google Drive by following the steps below.

 Step 1.
 Navigate to a hard drive named Google Drive on your computer, or you can click Open in Explorer in the Google Drive section to open the Google Drive disk.

 Way 3.
 Enable Google Drive selective sync with CBackup

 In addition to using the Google Drive service, you can also use the professional cloud backup and sync service - CBackup to allow users to selective sync files from Google Drive on a Windows PC.